vippsas/vipps-developers/contact.md

 If you want to send additional information about the same issue, please reply to the email, without changing the `Subject` line.

-Please remove previous communication when replying to an email, do *not* quote all the previous messages - we already have them.
+Please remove previous communication when replying to an email.
+It is also not necessary to quote the previous messages, because we can see them in the case.

+For a new problem, please send a separate email.

 ### Response time